ghiscoding/slickgrid-universal-wiki/SVG-Icons.md

 **NOTE:** You can use these colors on Text and/or Icon **but** remember that we are using CSS `filter`, that is not the same as using CSS `color` or `background-color` and it has some side effect, use it at your own risk.

-**NOTE2:** The `colors.scss` is **only** included in the Material and Salesforce Themes since those are the only 2 themes currently using SVGs.
+**NOTE 2:** The `colors.scss` is **only** included in the Material and Salesforce Themes since those are the only 2 themes currently using SVGs.
 If you wish to use these colors then simply add the necessary css/scss file.

 ```scss
 // SASS colors